Serverless File Uploads for JotForm17 Minutes to Integrate

-JotForm is not just one of the easiest ways to build an online form.
-It can also be integrated with other services.
-The Uploadcare integration is called File Uploader by Uploadcare and adds the features of our widget to any form: uploads and in-browser image editing.
-We are proud our File Uploader is top-rated by the JotForm community.
+JotForm is an easy-to-use online form builder bundled with lots of convenient integrations.
+The Uploadcare integration adds the features of our File Uploader to any form: serverless file uploads and in-browser image editing.
+We are proud our File Uploader is top-rated by the JotForm community 👏

 |Original||Processed, Effects Tab|

 - Step 2.
 Grab your Public API Key

 - Step 3.
 Create a Form and Add the Uploader Widget